MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-use-azure-ai-services-azure-database-postgresql.md

   LIMIT 50;
   ```

 1. Reviews often mention places, dates, and organizations.
-Identifying these details makes it easier to analyze patterns across properties and locations.
+Identifying these details makes it easier to analyze patterns across properties and locations (this one could take a moment to run, depending on the number of reviews and the available quota for entity recognition calls).

   ```sql
   SELECT